sawatzkylindsey/hostmonitoring/README.md

 1. ~~Wire up Cli to execute to agent server program.~~
 2. ~~Add axum with `/inspect` route.~~
+3. ~~Implement the reverse read process for in-memory file-like struct.~~
-3. Implement `/var/log` file read (without optional query parameters).
+4. Implement `/var/log` file read (without optional query parameters).
-4. ~~Add integration test which actually issues a query to the running the agent.~~
+5. ~~Add integration test which actually issues a query to the running the agent.~~
-5. Implement substring[] query parameter and extend integration tests.
+6. Implement substring[] query parameter and extend integration tests.
-6. Implement limit query parameter and extend integration tests (the order between this and the previous isn't important).
+7. Implement limit query parameter and extend integration tests (the order between this and the previous isn't important).

 Future enhancements (might not get to these):
 1. Add client side Cli program.